OHI-Science/OHI-website/README.md

 There are two websites that the OHI website is deployed to

-`devoceanhealthindes.org`: This is the interim main website that users see; it has its source built from the `main` branch
+`dev.oceanhealthindex.org`: This is the interim main website that users see; it has its source built from the `main` branch

-`preview.oceanhealthindex.org`: The preview branch is meant to see the site _before_ it gets to produciton; it's built off of the `dev` branch.
+`preview.oceanhealthindex.org`: The preview branch is meant to see the site _before_ it gets to production; it's built off of the `dev` branch.

 Two separate GitHub actions are run, depending on which branch the code is being pushed to.
 These scripts can be found under the `.github` folder and their logs can be checked in the main [Actions](https://github.com/OHI-Science/OHI-website/actions) interface.